 • Degrees, honors, and awards received

-If you decide to request that your directory information not be disclosed, please send a request for a Directory Information Block via email to your Program Advisor.
+If you decide to request that your directory information not be disclosed, please send a request for a Directory Information Block via email to your Success Coach.
 The request must come from the email address specified in your student record and must include your student ID for us to process it.

 Non-Directory Information may only be released to third parties (including parents, spouses, and siblings) with written authorization.
 If a third-party tuition assistance agreement requires Lionel University to report grades or academic status, only the information required by the agreement will be reported (e.g., Military Tuition Assistance, VA benefits).
 Some examples of non-directory information are: